 We based this lemon layer cake recipe on our Vanilla Buttermilk Cake recipe and we were so happy with the result!

-*You can find the full, printable Lemon Buttermilk Cake below, but here is a quick rundown of our process!
+*You can find the full, printable Lemon Buttermilk Cake recipe below, but here is a quick rundown of our process!

-- Preheat the oven to 350 degrees F, grease and flour three 8×2 inch round pans.
+• Preheat the oven to 350 degrees F, grease and flour three 8×2 inch round pans.
 I love that this recipe makes three fluffy 8 inch cake layers- more room for the whipped lemon mascarpone filling!

-- Combine Dry Ingredients: In a medium bowl, whisk the flour, baking powder, baking soda, salt, and lemon zest for 30 seconds to evenly mix and aerate.
+• Combine Dry Ingredients: In a medium bowl, whisk the flour, baking powder, baking soda, salt, and lemon zest for 30 seconds to evenly mix and aerate.

-- Wet Ingredients: In another bowl, combine the buttermilk, oil and lemon extract and 1/4 cup lemon juice.
+• Wet Ingredients: In another bowl, combine the buttermilk, oil and lemon extract and ¼ cup lemon juice.

-- Butter & Sugar: Next, in the mixing bowl of a stand mixer (and using the paddle attachment), add the butter and mix at medium speed until smooth.
+• Butter & Sugar: Next, in the mixing bowl of a stand mixer (and using the paddle attachment), add the butter and mix at medium speed until smooth.

-Gradually add the two cups of white sugar and continue to mix on medium speed for 3 to 5 minutes until lightened in color and fluffy.
-Add the eggs one at a time mixing until the yellow of the yolk disappears.
+• Gradually add the two cups of white sugar and continue to mix on medium speed for 3 to 5 minutes until lightened in color and fluffy.

-- Fill Cake Pans: Be careful not to mix above medium speed or over-mix– I divided the cake batter between the prepared pans, scraping the sides with a rubber spatula.
+• Fill Cake Pans: Be careful not to mix above medium speed or over-mix-- I divided the cake batter between the prepared pans, scraping the sides with a rubber spatula.
 (I like to grease, flour, and line the cake pans with parchment paper).

-- Time to Bake!
+• Time to Bake!
 Bake at 350 degrees for 22-24 minutes or until a toothpick inserted in the center comes out clean or with just few crumbs attached.
 The baked layers will pull away ever so slightly from the sides of the pan.
 Let cool 10 minutes on a wire rack and flip out.

 Whipped Lemon Mascarpone Frosting